rohit91714/Excel-commands/README.md

 # Excel-commands
-In this small project some sxcel rules and formulas are applied like - Conditional Formatting, Data Validation, Table,Format as table,Sheet protection Etc.
+In this small project some Excel rules and Formulas are applied like - Conditional Formatting, Data Validation, Table,Format as table,Sheet protection Etc.